 - A red octagonal road sign that indicates a particularly dangerous junction, usually because of restricted visibility for traffic emerging from a side road onto a major road.
 Drivers are expected to come to a full stop when they encounter one.
 It is used very sparingly in the UK and it is much more common to find Give Way signs.

 - Something you should do when you encounter a red traffic light.

-The suicide lane was once very common in Britain, particularly before motorways existed for most long-distance journeys.
-Many former trunk roads have two very wide lanes, where the road has simply been repainted from the original three lanes.
+Suicide lanes were once very common in Britain, particularly before motorways existed when they could be found on many long-distance rural roads.
+Many former trunk roads have two very wide lanes, where the road has simply been repainted from the original three.

 The angle of a road's surface as it turns, with the carriageway banked to slope downwards to the inside of the corner.
 This assists vehicles in cornering.

 A technique used to widen a road which involves adding an equal amount onto each side of the existing road surface.